subquery/documentation/docs/subquery_network/node_operators/setup/security-guide.md

 ### Docker

 The Coordinator has unrestricted access to your host's Docker, which can pose security risks if not adequately shielded.
-If the machine is solely utilized for running SubQuery services, Node Operators should contemplate applying specific Docker security measures.
+If the machine is solely utilised for running SubQuery services, Node Operators should contemplate applying specific Docker security measures.
 Refer to documentation on SeLinux or AppArmor for further insights.

 ### Other Best Practices